-- Performance/clinic: Each school band will perform and receive notes from two clinicians, as well as a 30-minute clinic from a professional jazz educator following their performance
+- Performance/clinic: Each school band will perform and receive a 30-minute clinic from two professional jazz educators following their performance on stage

 Susie Jones is a jazz educator recently retired from Mt.
 Hood Community College.
 Under her direction, the MHCC Jazz Band performed at the IAJE convention in New York in 2007, received an IAJE award for “top ten campus CDs”, and has toured Taiwan six times on government sponsored tours.
 Susie served as the Jazz Chair for the Oregon Music Educators Association for 8 years, is past president of the Oregon Unit of International Association for Jazz Education, and is president of the Board of Directors for the Mt.
 Hood Jazz Festival, producing that festival in 2008, 2009, 2013, and 2014.
 Susie directed the Community College All-Star Band at the IAJE convention in Toronto in 2008, and contributed a chapter in the book “Teaching Music Through Performance In Jazz”, GIA Publications.
 Prior to her appointment at Mt.
 Hood Community College, she taught for 9 years in the North Clackamas School District and 8 years in the David Douglas School District.
 Susie also served on the Board of Directors at Mt.
 Hood Community College and Multnomah Education Service District.